Sourdough Gingerbread Cookies

 broken cookie.

-• Unsulphured molasses – This brings a rich flavor.
-You can use blackstrap molasses too but it’s stronger in flavor.
+• Unsulphured molasses – You can use blackstrap molasses, too, but it’s stronger in flavor.

 • Gingerbread spices – ground ginger, cinnamon, nutmeg, cloves.

-An electric mixer is helpful for creaming the butter and making the royal icing.
+An electric mixer helps cream the butter and make the royal icing.

 iced gingerbread man.